 The other session starts with a safe boating lesson and then students get the opportunity to try stand up paddle boarding and kayaking.

 Wellington Ocean Sports began on 3 July 1993 as Royal Port Nicholson Yacht Club’s Sailing Academy, based at the northern end of the Overseas Passenger Terminal.
+In November 2008, we moved to our current location in the RPNYC’s historic former clubrooms.
+The newly renovated facility was opened by sailing legend Sir Peter Blake.
+Since then we have expanded our offering to a range of ocean sports, include SUP and kayaking.

 We operate two Muir 8.2m keelboats, named Port Nic 1 and Port Nic 2, which were designed and built in 1992 specifically for sail training.

-We are still part of the Royal Port Nicholson Yacht Club, one of New Zealand oldest sporting clubs.
+We are part of the Royal Port Nicholson Yacht Club, one of New Zealand oldest sporting clubs.